Minnesota vs. Nebraska: Odds, spread, over/under - August 31

 Minnesota vs. Nebraska: Odds, spread, over/under and other Vegas lines - August 31

-A pair of Big Ten teams meet when the Minnesota Golden Gophers (0-0) take on the Nebraska Cornhuskers (0-0) on Thursday, August 31, 2023 at Huntington Bank Stadium.
-The Golden Gophers are favored by 7.5 points.
-An over/under of 43.5 points has been set for the contest.
+The Minnesota Golden Gophers (0-0) will square off against a fellow Big Ten opponent, the Nebraska Cornhuskers (0-0) in a matchup on Thursday, August 31, 2023 at Huntington Bank Stadium.
+The Cornhuskers will try to pull off an upset as 7.5-point underdogs.
+The over/under is 43.5 in the outing.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Minnesota vs. Nebraska matchup.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Minnesota vs. Nebraska matchup.

 Minnesota vs. Nebraska Game Info